GustavePate/lycheesync/README.md

 # Context

 This project was created to syncronize an [owncloud](http://owncloud.org/) photo repositories and [Lychee](http://lychee.electerious.com/).
-It turns out it can, totally or partially, enslave Lychee with a given directory structure.
+It turns out it can, totally or partially, enslave Lychee with any given directory structure.

-The program is simple it scans a directory for files and sub-directories:
+The program is simple it scans a directory for files and subdirectories:
 - subdirectories are converted to Lychee albums
 - files are imported in Lychee as photos

 You can choose between 3 behaviours:
 - **Lychee as a slave**: Lychee db is drop before each run `-d option`
-- **Lychee as a slave only for album in the source directories**: others albums existing in Lychee but not in the source directory will be kept `-r option`
+- **Lychee as a slave only for album in the source directories**: albums existing in Lychee but not in the source directory will be kept `-r option`
 - **Keep existing Lychee albums and photos** The program will try to know if a photo in the source directory has already been imported in Lychee and does nothing in this case, this is the default behaviour